rerun-modules/jenkins/README.md

 The module has the ability to deploy and remove the Jenkins instance as well as managing its operation and configuration.

 Additionally, the module can manage the full-lifecyle of individual jobs.

+* Use jenkins:deploy and jenkins:remove to create and destroy the Jenkins instance
+* Use jenkins:start, jenkins:stop, jenkins:status, jenkins:restart to manage the running Jenkins instance
+* Use jenkins:add-jdk and jenkins:add-maven to manage configuring new installations in the Jenkins instance
+* Use jenkins:install-plugin to automate plugin installation
+* Use jenkins:configure-rundeck-plugin to configure the Jenkins Rundeck plugin.
+* Use jenkins:get-job, jenkins:create-job, jenkins:update-job and jenkins:delete-job to manage jobs as XML source
+* Use jenkins:build-now to force a job to build immediately

+Consult README.md in the command and options directories for further description of using these commands.

 Requirements
 ------------